 With its frequent theater productions, art shows, and musical performances, the South Coast is without a doubt a center of culture for Southern Oregon, and the South Coast Folk Society, an all-volunteer, nonprofit educational organization, helps make up the depth of culture.

 The South Coast Folk Society is dedicated to the preservation, study, teaching, enjoyment, and continuing evolution of traditional and historical dance, music, and song.
-They meet their goals by offering contra, folk, and morris dancing, sing-alongs, concerts, and workshops, and they bring us the South Coast Celtic Fest each spring.
+They meet their goals by offering contra, folk, and Morris dance, sing-alongs, concerts, and workshops, and they bring us the South Coast Celtic Fest each spring.

 The South Coast Celtic Fest, typically held in April, is a celebration of Celtic culture.
 It is a must for all musicians, dancers, and those who appreciate music and dance.
 Entertainment typically includes local talent, such as Sharon Rogers on accordion, Candace Kreitlow on harp, and even local elementary students, and it also brings well-known entertainers from around the region, such as folk musician Kevin Carr.
 Daytime workshops for all ages in dance, music, and other aspects of Celtic culture are scheduled throughout the day.